Open Scholarship

 Minerva Access

-Minerva Access is the University's Institutional Repository.
-It aims to collect, preserve, and showcase the intellectual output of staff and students of the University for a global audience.
+Minerva Access is the University's institutional repository.
+It aims to collect, preserve, and showcase the research output of our staff and students for a global audience.

 -

-The University's data repository, melbourne.figshare, is a safe, secure and easy-to-use cloud-based repository you can use to share your research data with others.
+The University's data repository, Melbourne Figshare, is a safe, secure and easy-to-use cloud-based repository.
+You can use it to share your research data, reports, NTRO's, and other digital assets.

 -